Tianjian94/tgao0055_9103_tut1./README.md

 ```

 3. Setup Function:
-Set up the canvas size, background, nostroke, for loop (add 100 particle to the particles array)
+Set up the canvas size, background(), nostroke(), for loop (add 100 particle to the particles array)
 ```
 function setup() {
     createCanvas(757, 600);